4 Tips to Improve your Support Team Communication

 But it’s often a challenge to get a fast response from other departments as they have their own priorities to deal with.
 This is where collaboration and communication come into play to ensure that the issue is resolved as smoothly as possible.
 Create a system or workflow where there is a clear line of sight of the progress of the ticket as it moves from department to department.

-Tip #4: Encourage feedback
+Tip #4: Encourage feedback on your support team communication

 Since your agents are the ones on the frontlines everyday, they are best able to identify potential gaps within workflows.
 If they constantly use workarounds to overcome obstacles or frequently come across the same issues, encourage them to voice them, suggest ideas, and work together to come up with solutions on how to improve processes.